Summary

 Bitcoin L2 Venture Funding

 Through September 2024, Bitcoin L2s raised $174m in funding from crypto VCs.
 Of this total, Sidechains received the largest allocation at $105m, followed by Rollups at $63m.
-Notably, 39% of all historical VC investment in Bitcoin L2s occurred in 2024 alone.
+Notably, 39% of all historical VC investments in Bitcoin L2s occurred in 2024 alone.
 The second quarter of 2024 saw a significant shift, with Bitcoin L2s capturing 44% of all crypto VC capital invested in L2 solutions across the industry—a staggering 159% QoQ increase.
-The surge in crypto VC investment towards Bitcoin L2s in 2024 highlights that traditional crypto VCs, excluding Bitcoin focused funds, had little to no exposure to Bitcoin’s ecosystem prior to 2024.
-The table below illustrates that many Bitcoin L2 projects who raised funds in 2024 are in the early stages of fundraising and development.
+The surge in crypto VC investment towards Bitcoin L2s in 2024 highlights that traditional crypto VCs, excluding Bitcoin-focused funds, had little to no exposure to Bitcoin’s ecosystem before 2024.
+The table below illustrates that many Bitcoin L2 projects that raised funds in 2024 are in the early stages of fundraising and development.
 Through November 2024, there have been 2 Series A rounds for Bitcoin L2s across 30 disclosed deals.

 Total Addressable Market for Bitcoin L2s